Consult2016/eligible/README.md

 chmod +x eligible.sh
 ```

-Then issue the following command:
+Then issue the following command as currently logged in user (not as root):

 ```bash
 ./eligible.sh